Webflow vs Hubspot cms: 2026 comparison

 - Additional costs:

-- Design/initial integration
+- Initial design / integration

-- Possible scripts/paid integrations
+- Possible paid scripts / integrations

-- Maintenance time (content, evolutions)
+- Maintenance time (content, updates)

 HubSpot CMS: